ProgressingMann/Flask_RESTAPI_demo/README.md

 ## Unit and Integration Test: <br>
 <ol>
-      <li> Open your terminal and navigate to the directory where this repository is cloned.</li>
+      <li> Open your terminal and navigate to the directory where this repository is cloned and then move to the <strong>app</strong> folder.</li>
       <li> Copy the command <strong>python -m pytest -p no:warnings</strong>, paste it in your terminal and hit enter.
 It's that simple!
 </ol>